HighSchoolHacking/GLS/docs/Design/File Command.md

 # File

-GLS files may set their file path and import
 The commands that are used to create importable program files.
+Each GLS file has a single name with any number of folder names as its directory path.

 ## Commands